jjsemaan/paraBIMkidsProject/README.md

 ![Contact Page](assets/images/contactpage.jpg)

-## Other Features
+## Existing Features

 * Website is fully responsive and works of all devices.
 * The main image inthe home page is implemented in two versions, a wider version for screen width 800px and over and a square   version of the same image for screen widths less than 800px.
 * The responsive slogan 'Lets code for fun together!' is responsive and disaapears when the burger menu is clicked to make space for the menu items.
 * The active page remains displayed beside the burger menu to keep site visitors aware of the current active page.
 * The coding languages ribbon wraps up into two columns in smaller screens to maintain its visibility.